 Erin turned her head.

 “I cannot understand.
 I am Aberration.
 All is Aberration.
-This Experiment—I cannot accept it.
+This Hive—I cannot accept it.
 Why am I sad?
 Why am I sad?
 What have you done to me?”

 “…I’m sorry.
 But I wanted you to feel something.”